 - Product requirements describe the properties of a system or product.

 - Process requirements describe activities performed by the supplier.
-For instance, process requirements could specify specific methodologies to be followed, and constraints that the organization must obey.
+For instance, they could specify specific methodologies to be followed, and constraints that the organization must obey.

-A functional requirement is a description of what a system must be able to do.
-They describe the functionality that the system is to execute; for example personalizing a newsletter or synchronizing with a CRM system.
+- Functional requirements describe what a system must be able to do.
+They describe the functionality that the system is to execute, such as personalizing a newsletter or synchronizing with a CRM system.
 They are sometimes known as capabilities.

-Non-functional requirements specify something about the system itself, and how well it performs its functions.
-They are also known as ‘performance requirements’ or ‘quality of service requirements.’
-Examples of such requirements include usability, availability, reliability, supportability, testability, maintainability, and ease-of-use.
+- Non-functional requirements specify something about the system itself, and how well it performs its functions.
+They are also known as “performance requirements” or “quality of service requirements.”
+Examples include how usable, available, reliable, supportable, testable and maintainable a system is.

-Constraints impose limits upon the alternatives or project/process operations.
-No matter how the problem is solved the constraint requirements must be met.
+- Constraint requirements impose limits upon the alternatives or project/process operations.
+No matter how the problem is solved, the constraint requirements must be met.